 Full time teaching opportunities during your final semester allow you to improve your skills and prepare you for the life of a special education teacher.
 Students who successfully complete all requirements of our Teaching Emphasis program will receive institutional recommendation for licensure as a Special Education Generalist Teacher through the Colorado Department of Education.

 Program Courses and Sequence

 The Special Education Undergraduate Program consists of 126 credit hours of courses and student teaching practicum.
-If you wish to see an example of the courses over the full four-year period, download the Example Four-year Plan here.
+If you wish to see an example of the courses over the full four-year period, download the example four-year Plan for the teaching emphasis here.

-If you decide to be a special education major, you will need to meet with an assigned advisor in the School of Special Education, and together you will complete an individually tailored Special Education Advising Sheet.
+If you decide to be a special education major, you will need to meet with an assigned advisor in the School of Special Education, and together you will complete an individually tailored plan to complete your program.

 Choose your Delivery Option

 The School of Special Education now has two program options available for those interested in completing their Bachelor’s degree in special education!